a20351766/udo.1.4.0/docs/source/glossary.rst

 must satisfy the endorsement policy before being marked as valid by committing peers.
 A distinct endorsement policy for install and instantiate transactions is also required.

-.. _Fabric-ca:
+.. _UDO-ca:

-Hyperledger Fabric CA
+Hyperledger UDO CA
 ---------------------

-Hyperledger Fabric CA is the default Certificate Authority component, which issues PKI-based certificates to network member organizations and their users.
+Hyperledger UDO CA is the default Certificate Authority component, which issues PKI-based certificates to network member organizations and their users.
 The CA issues one root certificate (rootCert) to each member and one enrollment certificate (ECert) to each authorized user.